 - Legs Inn – This Polish and American cuisine restaurant is a must-stop on a trip you make to the area.
-It is truly a great experience from the food, and atmosphere, to the architecture of the building.
+It is truly a great experience from the food and atmosphere, to the architecture of the building.
 Check in advance if they are still open for the season.
-This year, 2022, they close for the season on October 23rd.
+This year, 2023, they close for the season on October 22nd (Closed on Tuesdays).

 - Petoskey Brewing’s second location – Just as good as the first located closer to the Petoskey State Park on M 119, Petoskey Brewing is a great stop for lunch or dinner.
-Try one of their burgers, they are made with local beef and smash burger style.
+Try one of their burgers, they are made with local beef and are smash-burger-style.
 Great stop for the microbrew lover and the whole family will enjoy their meal.